Anna Kendrick reveals secret Pitch Perfect WhatsApp group

 While Anna has put her days as Beca behind her, the 37-year-old actress recently took on a new role as Alice Davis in the movie Alice, Darling.

-The thriller – which made its world premiere gala performance at Roy Thomson Hall at the Toronto International Film Festival on September 11 – revolves around Alice, who finds perspective after reaching a breaking point in an abusive relationship. .
+The thriller film – which gave its world premiere gala performance at Roy Thomson Hall at the Toronto International Film Festival on September 11 – revolves around Alice, who finds perspective after reaching a breaking point in an abusive relationship. .

 Lionsgate will release Alice, Darling in theaters in the first half of 2023.